 Coronavirus disease 2019 (COVID-19) has emerged in Wuhan, China, and because of fast transmission, it has led to its extensive prevalence in almost all countries, which has made it a global crisis.
-Drug repurposing is considered as a fast way to discover new applications of the current drugs.
-This study aims to recognize a possible small molecule as a main protease inhibitor versus the main protease protein of SARS-CoV-2 by the computational program.
-Virtual screening procedures like using molegro virtual docker, auto dock tools, and auto dock Vina, was done for more than 1600 FDA-approved medicines that download from the ZINC database, were employed to characterize new implied molecule inhibitors for the recently published crystal structure of the main protease protein of SARS-CoV-2.
-It has been indicated by virtual screening result that, not only many drugs include ARBs, cephalosporins, kinase inhibitor, HMG CoA reductase and leukotriene receptor antagonist, may inhibit main protease of SARS-COV-2, but only, Velpatasvir, Molnupiravir and ivermectin were selected by combining some virtual screening methods for furthers studies to find a suitable ligand for the treatment of COVID-19.
-Because of some other beneficial features, including anti-infectious, anti-inflammatory properties, and ADME profile, they might be a promising drug nominee for repurposing to the treatment of COVID-19.
-Velpatasvir was selected by combining some virtual screening methods for furthers studies to find a suitable ligand for the treatment of COVID-19.
-Furthermore, more study needs to approved this data and finally clinical trial will indicate efficacy of Velpatasvir for the treatment of covid-19 as an anti-viral agent.
+Drug repurposing is considered a fast way to discover new applications of the current drugs.
+This study aims to recognize a possible small molecule as a primary protease inhibitor versus the main protease protein of SARS-CoV-2 by computational programs.
+Virtual screening procedures like using Molegro Virtual Docker, AutoDock Tool, and AutoDock Vina, were done for more than 1600 FDA-approved medicines downloaded from the ZINC database, were employed to characterize new implied molecule inhibitors for the recently published crystal structure of the main protease protein of SARS-CoV-2.
+Virtual screening results indicated, many drugs including ARBs, cephalosporins, some kinase inhibitors, HMG CoA reductase, and leukotriene receptor antagonist, may inhibit the main protease of SARS-COV-2.
+Velpatasvir, Molnupiravir, and Ivermectin were selected by virtual screening methods for further studies to find an efficient ligand for the treatment of COVID-19.
+Due to some other beneficial features, including anti-infectious, anti-inflammatory properties, and ADME profile, they could be a promising drug nominee for repurposing to the treatment of COVID-19.
+Velpatasvir was selected by some virtual screening methods for further studies to find a suitable ligand for the treatment of COVID-19.
+Furthermore, more studies need to approve this data and finally clinical trial needs to be done to examine the efficacy of Velpatasvir for the treatment of covid-19 as an anti-viral agent.